Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

 In the original adaptive compression algorithm from \cite{gorman2019robust} the global sketch of the matrix $A$ was computed using a Gaussian sketching operator.
 This sketching operator is dense so it requires $O(n^2)$ time to compute an additional column when trying to expand the sketch.
-In this paper, we extend the algorithm to any Johnson--Lindenstrauss sketching operator and use the sparse JL sketching operators, which can be applied faster, as a case study to show that we can speed up HSS compression by leveraging a sparse sketching operator.
-Additionally, our theory generalizes to a broader class of sketching operators some of which could be better suited for specific applications with similar time complexity guarantees.
+Now we extend the algorithm to any Johnson--Lindenstrauss sketching operator, and in particular, SJLT, to speed up the sketching operation.